-Try taking portrait photos of your family and friends, attend a local event and try to do some event photography, or a friend's wedding as well.
+Try taking portrait photos of your family and friends, attending a local event and trying to do some event photography, or a friend's wedding as well.
 Take a stroll around your city, does anything stand out? landmarks, people, moments, what do you see?

 Not only that, but try different equipment as well, try different cameras, not all cameras feel the same, not all cameras are a joy to use, and like it or not, that will impact your experience as well.

 And doing this will provide enough data and experiences to at the very least play the elimination game: After trying every style perhaps you don't really know what you love, however, you will be absolutely sure of what you hate.
 And not doing things you hate is a win, in my opinion.